TariqAHassan/BioVida/README.md

 Notes:

-   1. This library is still in *pre-alpha*.
+   1. This library is in *pre-alpha*.
 That is, formal unit testing has not yet been implemented. **Until it is, this software should be considered experimental**.